andrei021/100-days-of-code/r1-log.md

 ### Day 57
 • I've done a challenge and created my own LinkedList (not the Java in-built one) and used abstract classes.
 Got it much better than yesterday;

-• Looking forward to build the same thing but using the binary search tree instead  :deciduous_tree
+• Looking forward to build the same thing but using the binary search tree instead  :deciduous_tree: